LuccaC-M/dotfiles/README.md

 To install quickly just use the setup-arch.sh (only for arch users btw).

-#### My picom config was bugged I am already building a new version

 if you want to install it manually

 ##### Packages